 - Tuition and mandatory fees have been set regardless of the method of instruction and will not be adjusted.
 Teaching and learning continue, and students can make progress toward their degree.
 Support services from career advising to mental health services continue to be available.

-- Campus will continue to waive course materials and services fees for the fall quarter.
+- Campus will continue to waive course materials and services fees for Summer Session courses (including Special Session courses).
 Shipping costs will also be covered for any materials that instructors need to send to students.